 Excerpt from Waylink English on Writing a Paragraph states "First, a new paragraph will be marked out in one of two ways: either a full line is left between the paragraphs or the first word of the new paragraph is indented."
 Whichever style you choose, only keep to that style, do not mix.

 A long document should have a Table of Contents at the front, you may want to include Captions to your images or figure work, which can also be included in the Table of Contents.
 Set up your contents page so that the titles link to the page it refers to ie once clicked on this title it takes you directly to that page in your document.

 Example -Table of Contents

 Also you can amend each heading and/or footer to be relevant to that chapter.
-You also can number the pages, and if required, start the numbering after the Content page, but your appendices page numbers are unrelated so we can number these separately.
+You also can add page numbers and if required, start the numbering after the Content page, but your appendices page numbers are unrelated to the previous numbering, so these can number these separately too.

-So, as you can see there is more to just typing a document, it is all about setting out and presenting - which back in the days, the typewriter was capable of doing some of this formatting, but nowadays with new technology it is all very sophisticated.
+So, as you can see there is more to just typing out a document, it is all about setting out and presenting your piece of work to represent your business.

-Next time you are creating your long document, book in a call with me to discuss how we can help you to present your work to your client.
+Next time you are creating your long document, book in a call with me to discuss how we can help you to present your next report to your client.